Good Samaritan School-Adkins Preparatoty School

 Project Profile

 The children have been orphaned for various reasons, although majority are due to the HIV epidemic, poverty and unwanted pregnancies.
-The children’s circumstances and histories are as different as their personalities, but now they have the optimism and opportunity for a more promising future.
-The dedicated caregivers at the project are working hard to provide the basics of life such as shelter, security and food.
-However, they are acutely aware that it is education, which can break the cycle of poverty.
+The children’s circumstances and histories are as different as their personalities, but now they have the optimism and opportunity for a more positive future.

 General Information